 RG: We'll get into those steps once we start talking about The Field Model.
 But first, can you explain what you mean by your statement that “for Internal Communications to be truly influential, there has to be a basic understanding of people?”

 JF: I talk a lot about the fact that organizations are people.
 Organizations are kind of a myth.
 They don't necessarily really exist.
 You can have a brand, you can have buildings and assets, but organizations are made up of people.
-For us to have influential or good internal communication, we have to understand people better.
+For us to have good or influential internal communication, we have to understand people better.
 What's happened over the years is we haven't really progressed in our understanding of what it is to be human.
 Our brains haven't really evolved since we were cave people.

 Lots of things about us are very much the same as they've always been.
 We don't do well if we can't predict what's going to happen.
 We have to be able to keep ourselves safe.
 We're somewhat driven by fear.
 All those things exist, but leaders in organizations haven't spent the time to understand those human impulses and what it means to be a human.
 Therefore, we do things without understanding our impact, without truly understanding how to influence people.
 That's where things get difficult.